An unbelievable encounter

 Breakfast the following morning was a busy affair.
 Norman joined us early and found a pear from a bag on the tailgate to munch, while Blue Vest and the girls found the toast crusts particularly appealing.
 The meal was interrupted by the arrival of a larger, Yellow-breasted Robin, who without much ado, muscled in on the feast.
 In the trees overhead, ‘Arrk, Arrk’ announced an interest in proceedings and the call had all on the ground, instantly alert.
 A “Murder” noisily flapped past as we tidied the site in preparation for the day’s outing.
 On the drive out, we narrowly missed a close encounter with a mob of striding, gawking emu!

 It was all a-twitching on the Glenelg!
-489 words

 Avian antics, and a cat.